 To determine the journal’s weight, the percentile is first divided by 100, and then squared.

 For a single-authored journal publication, the amount of credits obtained is simply equal to the journal’s weight in the year that the article was published.
 With multiple authors, that weight is multiplied by 0.75 to obtain the number of credits.

 Dissertations receive 0.45 credits.
 In addition, dissertations that are reissued as monograph by a scientific publisher will be treated as such.

 The listed publishers are classified as A or B; publications with non-listed publishers receive no credits.
-Single-authored monographs receive 0.9 credits for an A publisher and 0.45 for a B publisher.
-Single-authored contributions to an edited volume receive 0.45 for an A-publisher and 0.15 for a B-publisher.
-Also these scores are multiplied by 0.75 in case of multiple authors.
-If an author has contributed more than one contribution to an edited volume, the total amount of credits derived from this volume cannot exceed the credits attributed to a monograph issued by the same publisher.
+Single-authored monographs receive 0.85 credits for an A publisher and 0.60 for a B publisher.
+These scores are multiplied by 0.75 in case of multiple authors.
+Researchers can submit a maximum of one monograph for the allocation of research time.

 Book reviews are not included in the assessment.
 Other short journal publications - including editorials (for edited special issues), comments, very short notes, etc. - may qualify for inclusion provided they make a sufficient scientific contribution.
 Judgements are to be made by a temporary committee.
 The number of pages is of no consequence for the credits attributed.